netlify/gotrue-js/README.md

 </form>
 ```

-2. Invoke lambda function in JavaScript.
-In this example we named our function `hello.js`
+2. Invoke lambda function.
+(In this example our function is names as `hello.js`)

 ```js
 document.querySelector("form[name='login']").addEventListener("submit", e => {